 Council celebrates opening of new special schools in Covid-19 crisis

-Cheshire East Council has praised the teams behind the opening of two new special schools in Crewe as the autumn term starts after months of Covid restrictions.
+Cheshire East Council has recognised and praised the teams behind the opening of two new special schools in Crewe for children aged between four and 18, as the autumn term commences following months of Covid restrictions.

-The two schools, Axis Academy and Lavender Field School offer places for children and young people, aged four to 18 with special educational needs and disabilities (SEND), in particular those with social, emotional and mental health needs.
+The two schools, Axis Academy and Lavender Field School offer places for children and young people with special educational needs and disabilities ( SEND ), in particular those with social, emotional and mental health needs.

 The need for more special schools was established as part of a structured programme to increase places for children and young people with SEND .
 The detailed plan, agreed in 2017, recognised that many pupils with SEND had very long journeys to and from school, with one in five travelling more than 45 minutes each way and many educated outside of the borough.